twbs/bootstrap/site/content/docs/5.2/migration.md

 ### Forms

+- `.form-check` and `.form-switch` components are now built with CSS variables for setting the `background-image`.
+The usage here differs from other components in that the various focus, active, etc states for each component aren't set on the base class.
+Instead, the states override one variable (e.g., `--bs-form-switch-bg`).

 - Floating form labels now have a `background-color` to fix support for `<textarea>` elements.
 Additional changes have been made to also support disabled states and more.

 - Fixed display of date and time inputs in WebKit based browsers.